sushma-snk/Digit-Classification/README.md

 # 🔢 MNIST Handwritten Digit Classifier

-An interactive Streamlit application for demonstrating handwritten digit classification using the K-Nearest Neighbors (KNN) machine learning algorithm.
+An interactive Streamlit application for demonstrating handwritten digit classification using a Support Vector Machine (SVM).

-Students can:
+The application allows students to:

-- Upload a handwritten digit
+- Upload handwritten digit images
-- Capture a handwritten digit using a camera
+- Capture handwritten digits using a camera
 - Observe image preprocessing
-- See the 784 pixel features
-- Change the value of K
-- See the nearest MNIST training examples
+- See the 28 × 28 MNIST representation
+- View SVM class probabilities
+- Provide feedback when the model is incorrect
-- Observe the voting process
+- Add corrected examples to the training dataset
-- See the final classification
+- Retrain the SVM
+- Compare predictions before and after retraining

 ---